 Develop and implement policies and procedures to enhance the efficiency and effectiveness of building services and code enforcement.

-Lead the city's code enforcement efforts, ensuring compliance with zoning, building, health, and safety regulations.
+Assist the city's code enforcement efforts, ensuring compliance with zoning, building, health, and safety regulations.

 Coordinate with other city departments, government agencies, contractors, and the public on building and code enforcement matters.

-Serve as the city’s Emergency Manager, developing and maintaining emergency preparedness plans, coordinating training and drills, and managing responses to emergencies and disasters.
+Assist the city’s Emergency Manager by assisting in the development of emergency preparedness plans, coordinate training and drills, and document preparedness activities.

 Maintain up-to-date knowledge of current building codes, construction methodologies, and safety standards.

-Lead, train, and supervise crossing guard staff, fostering a collaborative and productive work environment.

-Prepare reports and present to the City Council, public groups, and other stakeholders as required.

 Handle complaints and resolve complex issues related to building and code enforcement.

 Participate in professional development opportunities and stay informed of new trends and legislation in the field.

 Continuous education and training to stay current with changes in building codes and inspection methodologies.

+Other duties as assigned.

 Qualifications:

-Minimum of five years of progressively responsible experience in building construction, code enforcement, or a related field.
+Minimum of two years of experience in building construction, code enforcement, or a related field.

-Must possess, or be able to obtain within a specified timeframe, relevant certifications such as International Code Council (ICC) certification as a Building Inspector, Residential Building Inspector, and/or Commercial Building Inspector.

-Certification in specialized areas such as Electrical, Plumbing, Mechanical, and Fire Protection Inspector certifications may be required or highly beneficial.

-Certification as a Certified Building Official (CBO) is preferred.

-If responsible for emergency management, FEMA Incident Command System (ICS) and National Incident Management System (NIMS) certifications are desirable.

-Any state-specific licenses or certifications required for building inspection and code enforcement within the jurisdiction.
+Must possess a valid drivers license to operate a city vehicle.

+Work well on a team and be able to take direction.

 Knowledge of state and local building codes, zoning laws, and inspection procedures.

-Experience in emergency management and disaster response planning.

-Proven leadership and management skills, with experience supervising a team.

 Strong organizational, communication, and problem-solving skills.

-Proficient in relevant software, including permit processing and emergency management systems.
+Proficient in relevant software, including basic computer programs and permit processing.

 Ability to interact effectively with the public, elected officials, and city staff.